NoahDR17/The_Apostle/README.md

   ![Family-Suite](docs/readme_media/family-suite.jpg)
   ![Family-Decor-facilities](docs/readme_media/decor-facilities.jpg)
 - Footer
-  _ Contains all relavent contact/social information, including: location, social media, contact details, and a link to the contact page.
+  -  Contains all relavent contact/social information, including: location, social media, contact details, and a link to the contact page.
-  _ This allows users to take their interest further should they make the decision. \* This footer is not displayed on the contact page, the 404 page, or the form recieved page, as it is not necessary implementation for those sections, and takes up space.
+  -  This allows users to take their interest further should they make the decision. \* This footer is not displayed on the contact page, the 404 page, or the form recieved page, as it is not necessary implementation for those sections, and takes up space.
   ![Footer](docs/readme_media/footer.jpg)

 ### Contact page

 - The Contact Form
-  _ The form will be utilised by users to contact the resort for more information regarding booking availibility, prices, dates, and any other general questions they may have.
+  - The form will be utilised by users to contact the resort for more information regarding booking availibility, prices, dates, and any other general questions they may have.
-  _ There is a link to the contact page in the navbar, and also in the footer, meaning for users who are returning to the website after making their decision, they can use the link at the top without having to scroll all the way to the bottom, and anyone who has just reached the end of the website will next see an option reminding them that they can get in contact, which continues the flow of the website.
+  - There is a link to the contact page in the navbar, and also in the footer, meaning for users who are returning to the website after making their decision, they can use the link at the top without having to scroll all the way to the bottom, and anyone who has just reached the end of the website will next see an option reminding them that they can get in contact, which continues the flow of the website.
   ![Contact-Page](docs/readme_media/contact-page.jpg)
   ![Contact-Navbar](docs/readme_media/contact-nav.jpg)
   ![Contact-button](docs/readme_media/contact-btn.jpg)

 - Inside the form contain the following prompts:
-  _ First Name
+  - First Name
-  _ Last Name
+  - Last Name
-  _ Email Address
+  - Email Address
+  - Message
-  _ Message \* All must be filled out in order for the form to send, otherwise the user will recieve a prompt asking them to complete whichever section they had missed out.
+All must be filled out in order for the form to send, otherwise the user will recieve a prompt asking them to complete whichever section they had missed out.
   ![Form-Requirement](docs/readme_media/form-requirement.jpg)

 ### Form Recieved page

 - Submitting the form
-  _ After submitting the filled out form the User is directed to the Form Recieved page where they will be thanked, and assured that a reply will be dispatched soon.
+  - After submitting the filled out form the User is directed to the Form Recieved page where they will be thanked, and assured that a reply will be dispatched soon.
-  _ The User will also have the option to return back to the website in the navbar. \* If the link doesnt work, the user will instead be be directed to the 404 page, in which they will be informed an error has occured, given the opportunity to return back to the main webpage, and also advised to try again later.
+  - The User will also have the option to return back to the website in the navbar. <br>
+  If the link doesnt work, the user will instead be be directed to the 404 page, in which they will be informed an error has occured, given the opportunity to return back to the main webpage, and also advised to try again later.
   ![Form-Recieved](docs/readme_media/form-recieved.jpg)
   ![404](docs/readme_media/404.jpg)
   ![Return](docs/readme_media/return.jpg)